-EU regulator finds 'possible link' between Johnson & Johnson vaccine and blood clots
+EU regulator finds possible link between Johnson & Johnson vaccine and blood clots, but says benefits outweigh risks

 The EMA added that "the combination of blood clots and low blood platelets is very rare, and the overall benefits of COVID-19 Vaccine Janssen in preventing COVID-19 outweigh the risks of side effects."

+The agency's findings are nonetheless a setback for the pharmaceutical giant, and come as it awaits the results of similar investigations by regulators in the United States.

-The vaccine was paused in the United States last week after the reports came to light, and was delayed in the EU the same day.
+The vaccine was paused in the country on April 13 after the reports came to light, and Johnson & Johnson decided to "proactively delay" the rollout of their vaccine in Europe on the same day.

+The US Centers for Disease Control and Prevention (CDC) is looking at a "handful" of reported adverse events after people received the vaccine, it said on Monday, and it is expected to announce its own conclusions on Friday.

+Johnson & Johnson's shot had been authorized for use by the EMA on March 11, but was not yet in widespread use.